ROCK ‘N‘ ROLL - PHILADELPHIA

-State of the art ChronoTrack systems will be used to record participants’ times at the start, at certain splits along the courses and at the finish.
-The ChronoTrack system uses a disposable tag, called a D Tag, which allows you to walk away from the finish without needing to have your tag collected.
+Race timing is by Sportstats using chip on the bib technology which will automatically record participants’ times at the start, at certain splits along the courses and at the finish.
+Sportstats will be using disposable tags, glued onto your race bib, which allows you to walk away from the finish without the need to have your tag collected.

 Pace Team times provided by Fairmount Running Club

 Half: 1:30, 1:45, 2:00, 2:15, 2:30, 2:45, 3:00

 In 2018 we have an all new app that includes real time-runner tracking.
 Share this with your friends, family and fans so they can track your progress on race day.